CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/load_test/README.md

 **--clientsPerSecond** : (Optional) : The number of clients to spawn per second, until maxClients is reached.
 If not provided, defaults to 5.

+**--workerThreads** : (Optional) : Controls running in distributed mode; If this is set to >1, will spawn that many worker threads to run the tests across multiple cores.
+If not provided, defaults to 1m.
+See section on running in distributed mode for more info.

 ### Data setup for contract tests

 There is one special type of test that requires a data setup script to be run beforehand; this is the coverage contract test.
 This test runs through every list of pages for a set of contracts, but the urls for hitting all the pages of whatever contracts need to be set up before the test runs.
 This can be done by calling the data setup script common/write_contract_cursors.py similar to this: